dhruvakashyap73/Bus_Reservation_System/README.md

 2. Ticket Booking:
 Users can select a bus, choose seats, enter personal details, and complete payment.
-Keeps track of booked seats using arrays (a, b, c).
+Keeps track of booked seats using arrays.

 3. Cancel Booking:
 Allows users to cancel tickets for a specific bus and seat.